 - Check in daily with your child about their learning

-We understand in these times, that there may be a period of time in which a student cannot be physically present at school due to quarantine or sickness.
+We understand in these times, that there may be a period of time in which a student cannot be physically present at school due to quarantine, self-isolation, or health concerns.
+This Shared Learning Plan addresses this situation.
 Although, our teachers cannot provide a full distance learning program for the absent students while also running an on-site program for those present at school, we do want to support our students who may need to be home temporarily.
 It is not expected that this would be a sustained learning situation.

 In this situation, if a student is well enough to do schoolwork, he/she will not be counted as absent, but as PRESENT/REMOTE.

-- Provide assignments for students to complete and directions on submitting them
+- Provide asynchronous assignments for students and basic instructions to complete and submit them

 - Assess and give feedback on assignments

-- Inform the school through the attendance email that the student is participating in the shared learning plan and provide the reason that learning from home is necessary
+- Inform the school through the Health and Attendance Form that the student is participating in the shared learning plan and provide anticipated return date

 - Complete assignments and submit them on time